Peter Blundell Jones: Selected bibliography

 Besides his writing, he also left some buildings, such as The Round House at Stoke Canon, Devon, which he designed for his parents, and the refurbished Padley Mill, Grindleford, Derbyshire.
 These show their pedigree in the more human side of modernism.

-Peter, the second of three children, was born near Exeter, where his father, Geoffrey, was an orthopaedic surgeon, and his mother, Avis (nee Dyer), a GP.
-He attended an Exeter preparatory school and Blundell’s school, Tiverton.
+Peter, the second of three children, was born near Exeter, where his father, Geoffrey, was an orthopaedic surgeon, and his mother, Avis (née Dyer), a GP.
+He attended an Exeter preparatory school and Blundell's school, Tiverton.

 After he left the AA in 1972, he was commissioned to write the book on Scharoun.
 He then designed and built The Round House and taught for a year at the North London Polytechnic and the University of Bath, whilst also writing for the Architectural Review and Architectural Journal.

-Peter was an assistant lecturer at Cambridge University (1979-83) and from 1988 a principal lecturer and then reader at the South London Polytechnic.
+Peter was an assistant lecturer at Cambridge University (1979–83) and from 1988 a principal lecturer and then reader at the South London Polytechnic.
 In 1992 he was named architectural journalist of the year.
 In 1994 he was appointed professor at the University of Sheffield School of Architecture.